CLI Reference

 haptix session start --name "testing" # start with a description

-haptix tap 200 300 # uses the active session
+haptix tool tap 200 300 # uses the active session

-haptix screenshot # uses the active session
+haptix tool screenshot # uses the active session

 haptix session end # end session, clean up